 Child support involves fixed expenses, variable expenses, and controlled expenses.
 Fixed expenses are those incurred regardless of whom the child is living with, such as the mortgage or rent for the child's housing and the furniture.
 Variable costs, such as food and transportation, are incurred by parents only when they are with the child.
 Controlled expenses include such items as the child’s clothing and entertainment, and it is assumed that only the child's primary custodial parent incurs these.

 However, depending on how much time a child spends with a non-custodial (the P.A.R.) parent, the costs for the child and the parent will change.
+A child support attorney can help Monmouth and Middlesex County residents understand how this process works.
 When a child spends an average of two or more overnights per week (i.e.- 28% or more of the overnights each month) in the non-custodial (P.A.R.’s) parent's household, this triggers the use of the ‘shared parenting” guidelines worksheet, as opposed to the “sole parenting” worksheet.
 Note, the terms “shared parenting” and “sole parenting”, as used in the Guidelines context is different than when used in the sense of physical custody.
 For example, “shared custody” in the context of the child’s living arrangements is generally used when the child lives with each parent fifty (50%) of the time.
 However, for fixing a child support amount, the use of the “shared parenting” worksheet is triggered when a child spends an average of twenty eight (28%) of the child’s overnights, on a monthly basis, with the P.A.R.

 When the shared parenting worksheet is triggered, the effect of it is an adjustment to the child support award whereby the amount is lowered because of the fact the P.A.R. is now incurring some of those controlled expenses instead of the P.P.R. as a result of this increased level of parenting time.
 Thus, beware!
 This is why some spouses seek to either reach or prevent this 28% amount of parenting time from occurring for reasons linked solely to the amount of child support received or paid, as the case may be, and have nothing to do with the child’s true best interest!
 Don’t let this happen to you!